Course fees (2018/19 entry)

 As well as high quality lecture theatres and seminar rooms, social spaces, and ground floor cafe, the School has a state-of-the-art professional suite, with the capability to host conferences and seminars plus a dedicated postgraduate and research area.

 Redmonds Building is only a short walk from LJMU’s Aldham Robarts Library, which contains all the resources you will require for your studies, and is open 24 hours a day, seven days a week.

 Why study this course at LJMU?

-The programme is taught at Liverpool Business School, the home of business education in Liverpool, where LJMU has been delivering MBA management and leadership programmes to senior professionals for almost 30 years.
+The programme is taught by Liverpool Business School, the home of business education in Liverpool which has been delivering MBA management and leadership programmes to senior professionals for almost 30 years.

 The MBA is delivered flexibly to suit your requirements and fit around your existing commitments:

-- the part-time route is delivered by block study on Tuesday or Wednesday afternoons and one three day block each semester, taking two years to complete
+- the part-time route is delivered by block study on Mondays and Wednesday afternoons and one three day block each semester, taking two years to complete

 - a full-time route is also available for international and home students who can commit to full-time study and wish to complete the MBA in 12 months